-- 1.6.8.1 Planning authorities shall plan for and protect corridors and rights-ofway for infrastructure, including transportation, transit and electricity generation facilities and transmission systems to meet current and projected needs. - 1.6.8.3 Planning authorities shall not permit development in planned corridors that could preclude or negatively affect the use of the corridor for the purpose(s) for which it was identified.
+- 1.6.8.1 Planning authorities shall plan for and protect corridors and rights-ofway for infrastructure, including transportation, transit and electricity generation facilities and transmission systems to meet current and projected needs. - 1.6.8.2 Major goods movement facilities and corridors shall be protected for the long term. - 1.6.8.3 Planning authorities shall not permit development in planned corridors that could preclude or negatively affect the use of the corridor for the purpose(s) for which it was identified.